+12.0 Extensions

-12.0 Extensions - 12.1 If for reasons beyond its control, the District is unable to comply with the 90-day or 150day deadlines specified above for submission of materials to the complainant and the State Chancellor's Office, the responsible District officer will file a written request that the State Chancellor grant an extension of the deadline.
-The request will be submitted no later than 10 days prior to the expiration of the deadline. established by title 5 in sections 59336 and/or 59340 and will set forth the reasons for the request and the date by which the District expects to be able to submit the required materials. - which the district expects to be able to submit the required materials.
+12.1 If for reasons beyond its control, the District is unable to comply with the 90-day or 150day deadlines specified above for submission of materials to the complainant and the State Chancellor's Office, the responsible District officer will file a written request that the State Chancellor grant an extension of the deadline.
+The request will be submitted no later than 10 days prior to the expiration of the deadlines established by title 5 in sections 59336 and/or 59340 and will set forth the reasons for the request and the date by which the District expects to be able to submit the required materials.

 12.2 A copy of the request for an extension will be sent to the complainant, who will be advised that he or she may file written objections with the State Chancellor within 5 days of receipt.